 Assisted living requires you to go to the caregiver.
 Instead of staying at home, the patient moves to an assisted living community.
 Often, the patient will move into apartment-style housing with a bedroom, bathroom, and kitchen area.
 Assisted living offers 24-hour access to caregivers and on-site medical staff.
 These arrangements include fun community-building activities and events for residents, which can boost their overall wellbeing.

 In-home care and assisted living share the same goals.
 Both types of care want to improve your quality of life and help you stay as independent as possible.
 The cost of care may be a significant factor in your decision.
 Many people think the average cost of in-home care will be less expensive than that of an assisted living facility.
-While this can be the case, it is not true for many circumstances.
+While this can be the case, it is not true in many circumstances.
 If you need more extensive care, the cost of assisted living may be less than that of in-home care.

-Average Cost of In-Home Care
+Average Cost of Home Health Care

 In-home care rates can be anywhere from $16 to $30 per hour.
 Cost is dependent on where you live and what type of services you need.
 If you need a lot of assistance, in-home care can add up quickly.